Financial Resources for Adults with Cancer

 * Apply: Patients should apply even if they are not sure they qualify.
 Applications can usually be done by mail, phone, and authorized representative as well as in person.

 Individual medical insurance coverage should be explored, as well as resources with savings plans and arrangements for borrowing funds.

 Getting Help through Life Insurance Policies: For many people facing a shortened life expectancy, a new process, known as viatical settlements, provides an alternative for obtaining money by selling a life insurance policy.
 When a patient decides to use a life insurance policy as a source of funds, the policy should be reviewed.
 If it is an individual policy, look for words "cash value" or words similar to "cash."
 This kind of provision lets the individual borrow money from the life insurance company.
 It tells how much may be borrowed each year and the terms under which money may be borrowed The interest rates are usually reasonable, especially if it is an older policy.
-Loans against cash value do not disturb the existence of the policy and do not have to be paid back while the individual is alive.
+Loans against cash value do not disturb the existence of the policy and do not have to be paid back while the individual is alive, you should also seek more info about planning a funeral in New York.
 The amount of the outstanding loan (including interest) is usually deducted from the death benefit and the remainder is paid to the beneficiary.
 Loan proceeds are genially considered to be tax free.
 If someone is considering this alternative, they should get an opinion from an attorney or tax advisor to protect their interests.
 There are a few group life insurance polices that contain cash value, but a group policy is worth reviewing.